 In his blog the Art of Advocacy, Baltimore lawyer Paul Mark Sandler suggests a counter to the slippery slope argument: “The ‘slippery slope’ argument falsely assumes that once you take a moderate first step in a particular direction, a catastrophic chain of events will follow.
 In many cases, a better metaphor would be a staircase with many safe steps along the way.”
+(No link to this blog because, like many legal blogs, it died a premature death.)

 I like this metaphor.
-My problem with slippery slope arguments, is that in real life, slopes are rarely slippery.
+My problem with slippery slope arguments is that in real life, slopes are rarely slippery.
 Looking at this same metaphor through a different lens, George Will wrote earlier this year that life is lived on a slippery slope: taxation could become confiscation; police could become gestapos.
 But the benefits from taxation and police make us willing to risk that our judgment can stop slides down dangerous slopes.

 Believe me, I know plaintiffs’ lawyers have made the slippery slope argument as well.
 I have myself.
 But it seems like more of an argument I hear from defense lawyers.